-All buildings have wheelchair access and lifts, except, KGS, KSW, POR and SHF.
-KSW 20 Kingsway (Language Centre only), POR 1 Portsmouth Street (Shop only).
+All buildings have wheelchair access and lifts, except, KGS, KSW\, POR\ and SHF. \KSW 20 Kingsway (Language Centre only), \POR 1 Portsmouth Street (Shop only).
+Disabled Access After 6.30pm, please call Security Control on 020 7955 6200 to ensure that any disabled access doors are open.

-Disabled Access

-After 6.30pm, please call Security Control on 020 7955 6200 to ensure that any disabled access doors are open.
 Also see: Accessibility map [PDF] For access to 20 Kingsway, please call security staff on 020 7955 6200 to set up the portable ramp in the entrance foyer.

-Access Guides to LSE buildings

-AccessAble have produced detailed access guides to the LSE campus and residences, and route maps between key locations.
+Access Guides to LSE buildings AccessAble have produced detailed access guides to the LSE campus and residences, and route maps between key locations.
 These access guides, and route maps, are now available online.

-Ise.ac.uk/international-development

-E: intdev.enquiries@lse.ac.uk T: +44(0)20 7955 7425

-This information can be made available in alternative formats, on request.
-Please contact intdev.enquiries@lse.ac.uk
+Ise.ac.uk/xxxxxxxx

-The London School of Economics and Political Science is a School of the University of London.
+Department of Xxxxxxx The London School of Economics and Political Science Houghton Street London WC2A 2AE E: Xxxxxxx@lse.ac.uk T: +44 (0)20 7 Xxxxxxx The London School of Economics and Political Science is a School of the University of London.
 It is a charity and is incorporated in England as a company limited by guarantee under the Companies Acts (Reg no 70527).
 The School seeks to ensure that people are treated equitably, regardless of age, disability, race, nationality, ethnic or national origin, gender, religion, sexual orientation or personal circumstances.
 Design: LSE Design Unit (info.lse.ac.uk/staff/divisions/communications-division/design-unit) Photography: Cover image from Unsplash, Pexels or iStock.
-Internal photography: Nigel Stead, LSE School Photographer and Maria Moore.
-Please note: a number of photographs in this document were taken before UK social-distancing guidance was in place.
-LSE takes every step to ensure the safety of all students and staff.
+Internal photography: Nigel Stead, and Maria Moore.